“Bolinas Diary,” photo by Bruce Donehower

 A panel consisting of members of the collegium of the North American Literary Arts and Humanities Section will discuss from a personal perspective the topic:

-“How does my life interest in anthroposophy support and inspire my love for and practice of literature?
-How does my study of the humanities inform my life interest in anthroposophy?”
+“How does my life interest in anthroposophy support and inspire my love for and practice of literature and the humanities?
+How does my study of literature and the humanities inform my life interest in anthroposophy?”

 The panel members are: Bruce Donehower (California), Arie van Amerigen and Robert McKay (Canada), Gayle Davis (California), Fred Dennehy (New Jersey).